ALL THINGS FEEDING BABIES

 -

-I am a provider with The Lactation Network, which allows me to accept several insurance plans for lactation-related visits (such as feeding therapy that includes lactation support and prenatal lactation consults).
-If you have Anthem PPO, Blue Cross Blue Shield PPO, VA OptumEast, Premera, Regence, UnitedHealthcare PPO and HMO, UMR, Oxford, Meritain Health, First Health, Aetna of Oregon, Federal Employee Health Benefit Programs (FEHB), and Oregon Office of Personnel Management Plans (OPM), or a plan that includes MultiPlan or the PNOA logo on your insurance card, please use this link to check for insurance coverage through The Lactation Network.
+I partner with The Lactation Network, which allows me to accept several insurance plans for lactation-related visits (such as feeding therapy that includes lactation support, prenatal lactation consults, and weaning consults).
+If you have Anthem PPO, VA OptumEast, UnitedHealthcare PPO and HMO, UMR, Oxford, Meritain Health, First Choice Health, Aetna of Oregon, Federal Employee Health Benefit Programs (FEHB), and Oregon Office of Personnel Management Plans (OPM), or a plan that includes MultiPlan or the PNOA logo on your insurance card, please use this link to check for insurance coverage through The Lactation Network.
 Visits are covered in full, at no cost to you.

-For all non-lactation services or if your plan is not listed above, I am an out-of-network provider.
-I am happy to provide a superbill following each visit for you to submit to your insurance to request reimbursement for out-of-network coverage.
-Call your insurance to determine your individual coverage and reimbursement procedures.
-I recommend asking:
+For all non-lactation services (e.g., families where there is no lactating parent, toddler feeding therapy) or if your plan is not listed above, I am an out-of-network provider.
+I am happy to provide superbills for you to submit to your insurance to request reimbursement for out-of-network coverage.

 -